• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Olive Oil Apple Bread is light, fluffy and packed with apples, cinnamon and walnuts.
+This Almond Flour Apple Bread is light, fluffy and packed with apples, cinnamon and walnuts.

-This Paleo, gluten-free and dairy-free almond flour apple bread is good enough to serve to anyone who doesn’t care about all those adjectives I just listed.
+And it’s also a Paleo, dairy-free and gluten-free apple bread.
+But it’s good enough to serve to anyone who doesn’t care about all those adjectives I just listed.

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)

-Plus, this Paleo apple bread is only sweetened with applesauce – it has absolutely no added sweetener at all (although there is an optional maple glaze because I’m nice like that).
+Plus, this Paleo apple bread is only sweetened with applesauce – it has absolutely no added sweetener at all.

 It’s a great introduction to grain-free baking as it requires only a few basic ingredients and one bowl.